verticonaut/blacksheep/README.md

 end
 ```

-The action has to return a Blacksheep::ActionResult which is check for status :ok in sucess case and any other status in failure case.
+The action has to return a Blacksheep::ActionResult which is checked for status `:ok` for success case and any other status in failure case.

 ## Development